chipwillman/VendAPI.Net/README.md

 		404: The address entered in the web hook is incorrect.
 		500: The web application crashed - revert changes and try again

-### Extension
+#### Cash Drawer Kick Extension

-The is a google chrome extension that will post a register sale to the address configured.
-This can be used to automatically open the cash register when a cash sale is made without a receipt being printed.
+This Google chrome extension will post a register sale to the address configured.
+This can be used with the VendHook website to automatically open the cash register when a cash sale is made without a receipt being printed.

 if using the .Net 4.5 version open VendAPI.Net\Extensions\background.js and change jQuery.get("https://localhost/VendHook/OpenCashRegister.aspx") to jQuery.get("https://localhost/VendHook/api/CashRegister")